 Clients identify and describe the various stages of recovery; early recovery is the first six months.
 This helps clients become more realistic in their personal goals.

 Help clients address, identify, and describe the personal meaning of their addiction.
 For example, are they self-medicating?
 Filling up an inner emptiness?
-Numbing out feelings related to a trauma?
+Numbing out feelings related to trauma?
 Or all of the above?
-Unless clients understand what they are actually doing on a deeper level, they will become a chronic relapse individual.
+Unless clients understand what they are actually doing on a deeper level, they will become chronic relapse individuals.

-Clients are building a recovery plan and discharge plan from day one: This may include a sober living house and outpatient program that they will attend.
+Clients are building a recovery and discharge plan from day one: This may include a sober living house and the outpatient program they will attend.